 Aaron Kala MacGyvers a wall-ball for about 20 bucks.

 Wall-balls are gift and a curse.
 However, the end result of performing this movement is a massive increase squatting ability, stamina, cardiorespiratory capacity—you name it.
 The bottom line is that wall-balls are a great exercise.

 Upon realizing this truth a few months ago, I decided to buy a medicine ball online.

 “Yeah, I’m a broke college student, but this is… Continue Reading

 In this video, Concept2 master trainer Angela Hart discusses damper setting and cautions against calling it “the resistance.”

 “Please don’t ever let it pass your lips that this is ‘the resistance’ because it is not,” she says.

 According to Hart, resistance is completely different than drag, which is what the damper setting controls.
 The drag mimics the weight of the boat.

 “You create the resistance by how hard you work,” she says.
-“So if I ask you to rower… Continue Reading
+“So if… Continue Reading